lexibank/wold/README.md

-# CLDF dataset derived from Haspelmath & Tadmor "WOLD" (2009)
+# CLDF dataset derived from Haspelmath & Tadmor's "World Loanword Database" (2009)

 Cite the source dataset as